Rendering modes of a menu

 Screenshot of a MENU displayed as modal box

-Menus can also be displayed as pop-up choice lists, when the STYLE="popup" attribute is used in the MENU instruction.
+Menus can also be displayed as pop-up choice lists where options are displayed vertically, when the STYLE="popup" attribute is used in the MENU instruction.

 MAIN